d11ln/found-you/README.md

 to run the tests, you can use the following command:
 $ npm test

-this will run the tests with Jest. i'd have liked to write more tests, i might still
+this will run the tests with Jest.

 ```